nickgraffis/vanguard10u/docs/index.md

 - 2022 - Coed 7th
 - 2023 - Coed 2nd 🥈

-In 2024 the Qualifier will be in Orange County and the Finals will be in San Jose.
+In 2024, the Qualifiers will be in Orange County and the Finals will be in San Jose.

 ## Practice Schedule

 We practice 4 times per week, for 1.5 hours per practice.
-And we _highly_ encourage attendance at all practices.
-Almost all practices will be at Huntington Beach High School.
+We _highly_ encourage consistent attendance at all practices.
+Most practices will be at Huntington Beach High School.

 | Day            |    Time     |                     Location |
 | -------------- | :---------: | ---------------------------: |